dylan-foundry/objc-dylan/documentation/source/index.rst

 .. class:: <objc/selector>

+   Represents an Objective C selector.

    :superclasses: <c-statically-typed-pointer>

 .. function:: objc/register-selector

+   Returns an :class:`<objc/selector>` for the given selector name.

    :signature: objc/register-selector (name) => (objc-selector)

    :parameter name: An instance of :drm:`<string>`.
    :value objc-selector: An instance of :class:`<objc/selector>`.

+   :description:

+     This will not usually be called in user code.
+Instead, the selector is usually defined using :macro:`objc-selector-definer`.

 .. function:: objc/selector-name

+   Returns the name of the given selector.

    :signature: objc/selector-name (objc-selector) => (selector-name)